Maj. Sheppard: Yeah... Kinda miss it. Although at this rate of acceleration, we'd be dead by now.

 - Stargate Atlantis:

 - Shown when Sheppard is in a dogfight IN SPACE with McKay onboard.
-After feeling the G's from a few hard turns, he asks "I thought these things had inertial dampers on them?"
+After feeling the Gs from a few hard turns, he asks "I thought these things had inertial dampers on them?"
 Apparently they do, but considering how many sudden changes in acceleration are involved in dogfighting, it probably takes a bit to catch up.
 The Puddle Jumpers are also 10,000 years old.
 It's possible the inertial dampers aren't at peak operating condition, probably having missed a few state inspections.

 - UFO.
 The Little Green Men palor of the alien attackers is due to the green liquid filling their spacesuits, which cushions their bodies during months of faster-than-light travel.

 - Averted in the roleplaying game Jovian Chronicles.
-Most ships in the setting are actually built with their decks vertically arranged so that the g-force of acceleration (or deceleration for the second half of the trip) simulates gravity. (not unlike Tintin's rocket)
+Most ships in the setting are actually built with their decks vertically arranged so that the g-force of acceleration (or deceleration for the second half of the trip) simulates gravity (not unlike Tintin's rocket).

 - Necron ships in Warhammer 40,000 use inertialess drives.
 How they work is never really explained but they allow their ships to reach superluminar speeds without the use of warpdrives, apparently by enabling them to instantly and massively accelerate.
 Apparently the technology needed to build such engines is incredibly advanced and far beyond the reach of any of the other factions.
 It also helps that Necrons are made of intelligent metal, which means they are much less likely to spontaneously turn into pink mush from excessive G-forces.

 - Gravitic Compensators in GURPS: Spaceships negate 99% of the force of acceleration, which is good for empires with extremely powerful engines because GURPS accounts for the effect of extreme changes in speed on characters.